guyllaumedemers/SDL2-Tetris/README.md

 > Refactoring [SDL2-GameDev/Tetris](https://github.com/guyllaumedemers/SDL2-GameDev/tree/master/SDL2-Tetris)

 ## Overview
 > SDL2-Tetris is a demo project built using Modern CMake.
-Project Optimization is under development and currently favor RValue Reference for storing RValue literals and Object requiring Move semantics.
+Project Optimization is under development and currently favor RValue Reference for storing RValue literals and data structure requiring Move semantics.
 LValue Reference are currently favor for Heap allocated variables.

 #### Note : Assembly instructions call comparisons are required to confirm the improvement of code efficiency.
 Compiler optimization level will be disable in a near future.